MTES-MCT/aeris/documentation/technical/install.md

 When you run the migrations, one of them creates 2 default users:

+ - inspecteur-demo / aeris
  - incinerateur-demo / aeris

- - inspecteur-demo / aeris
+(if you need more users, have a look inside the [users documentation](./users.md))

-You can try to login in with those users in the application.
-You are done !
+You can now try to login in with those users in the application.
+Good job, you are done !

-## Creating users and incinerateurs

-This is an optionnal step, if you need more users than what running the migrations did.

-### Creating an inspecteur

-### Creating an incinerateur owner